ESGF/esgf-test-suite/README.md

 ### Understanding the result of the tests

-* `ok` means the service been tested is
+* `ok`: the service been tested is alright.
-* `ERROR` means that the test has crashed.
+* `ERROR`: the test has crashed.
 Please report an issue on [github](https://github.com/ESGF/esgf-test-suite/issues)
-* `FAIL` means that the test has not crashed but the service been tested is not
+* `FAIL`: the test has not crashed but the service, that has been tested, failed.

-For the moment, until the end of the refactoring, everytime a test ends with `FAIL` or `ERROR` state, python display a traceback.
+For the moment, until the end of this refactoring, everytime a test ends with `FAIL` or `ERROR` state, python displays a traceback.
 The last line of each traceback block gives you the reason why the test has failed or crashed.
 For example: